OfficeDev/open-xml-docs/docs/how-to-apply-a-style-to-a-paragraph-in-a-word-processing-document.md

 ms.date: 11/01/2017
 ---

-# How to: Apply a style to a paragraph in a word processing document (Open XML SDK)
+# How to: Apply a style to a paragraph in a word processing document

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to programmatically apply a style to a paragraph within a word processing document.
 It contains an example **ApplyStyleToParagraph** method to illustrate this task, plus several supplemental example methods to check whether a style exists, add a new style, and add the styles part.